 LOTTE WORLD TOWER OBSERVATORY | The view from the Seoul Sky Observatory at the top of Korea’s tallest building is truly extraordinary.
 Go on a crisp, winter day with crystal clear skies for the best experience.
 Grab discounted mobile vouchers here.

-Watch out for the Magical Waves exhibit which will see whales and other marine animals taking up residence inside Cheonggyecheon Stream.
+Last year’s Magical Waves exhibit with whales and other marine animals taking up residence inside Cheonggyecheon Stream, was so pretty.

 Where: Gwanggyo Bridge to Jangtonggyo Bridge

-From a traditional wedding ceremony to a spectacular bridal headpiece, the lanterns in the Joy of Daily Life zone, depict some of life’s great milestones.
+From a traditional wedding ceremony to a spectacular bridal headpiece, the lanterns in the Joy of Daily Life zone, depicted some of life’s great milestones last year.

-Zone 4 looks like it might be the cutest part of the Seoul Lantern Festival, with adorable pandas, Haechi, Brachio, and OhBear set to make an appearance.
+Zone 4 looks like it might be the cutest part of the Seoul Lantern Festival, with lantern displays bringing Seoul’s fantasy world to life.
+Neoguri the Korean ramyun raccoon is back, along with Haechi, Catch Teeniepings, and other adorable characters.

 Experiential Activities at the Seoul Lantern Festival